Saik0s/Whisperboard/README.md

     <img src="App/Resources/Assets.xcassets/AppIcon.appiconset/ios-marketing.png" width="80">
   </a>

-  <h3 align="center">Whisperboard</h3>
+  <h3 align="center">WhisperBoard</h3>

   <p align="center">
-    An iOS app for recording and transcribing audio on the go, based on OpenAI's Whisper model.
+Welcome to WhisperBoard, the open-source iOS app that's making quality voice transcription more accessible on mobile devices.
+Built with the power of OpenAI's Whisper model, WhisperBoard is your go-to tool for capturing thoughts, meetings, and conversations with unparalleled accuracy.
   </p>
 </div>
 <hr />